mozilla/CCADB-Tools/kinto_integrity/README.md

 This tool vendors a local copy of Firefox Nightly to service every request with diffs of `cert_storage`.
 In order to facilitate this, a thread awakes every hour to poll `download.mozilla.org` for a new a build of Firefox Nightly.
 If a new build has been published then this tool will replace the previous night's build with the current one.

 Additionally, `download.mozilla.org` is polled at the beginning of every diffing request.
 Most typically, an up-to-date copy will already be present, however it is entirely possible that a request is made inbetween ticks of the updater thread.
 If this occurs, then the given request will take slightly longer as it needs to download and unpack the update.

-### Length of Requests
-An individual request may take about 30 seconds to complete.
-This is due to the population of a given profile's `cert_storage`.

 ### cert_storage Population Heuristic
 `cert_storage` is populated as a step within the general initialization of a fresh Firefox profile.
 The strategy of this tool is to simply execute Firefox in the context of a given profile, which begins the initialization of that profile.
 However, since Firefox is not expecting to be ran programmatically, Firefox does not explicitly inform us whether `cert_storage` initialization is complete.
 Therefor, the following heuristic is applied: